 We need to be looking at our thumbnails from not just an aesthetic perspective but from a competitive perspective as well.

 Logout of your YouTube account, clear your cache and open an incognito tab.
 Jump onto YouTube, not logged in of course, and enter the title of your video or search terms that someone would type in to find your video.
+Now that you are looking at the search results ask yourself these questions.

 -What is compelling about the first 10 thumbnails that I see?